dipbazz/genericproject/README.md

 ## Acknowledgments
 - I have followed the article [How to Use Django's Generic Relations](https://simpleisbetterthancomplex.com/tutorial/2016/10/13/how-to-use-generic-relations.html) from [simple is better than complex](https://simpleisbetterthancomplex.com/)
-- The official Djnago documentations is really great to understand the concept of [contenttypes framework and Generic Relation](https://docs.djangoproject.com/en/3.2/ref/contrib/contenttypes/)
+- The official Django documentation is really great for understanding the concept of [contenttypes framework and Generic Relation](https://docs.djangoproject.com/en/3.2/ref/contrib/contenttypes/)

 ## 📝 License